axoflow/axosyslog-core-docs/content/install/helm/_index.md

     helm repo update
     ```

 1. Install the chart.
-The following command installs `axosyslog-collector` into the `default` namespace.
+The following command installs `axosyslog` into the `default` namespace.
 For the list of configurable parameters and their default values, see {{% xref "/install/helm/helm-chart-parameters.md" %}}.
 If you want to use disk-buffers, see also [How to use disk-buffers in containers and Kubernetes]({{< relref "#disk-buffer-container-kubernetes" >}}).

     ```bash
-    helm install --generate-name axosyslog/axosyslog-collector
+    helm install --generate-name axosyslog/axosyslog
     ```

     ```bash
-    NAME: axosyslog-collector-1683469360
+    NAME: axosyslog-1683469360
     LAST DEPLOYED: Sun May  7 16:22:40 2023
     NAMESPACE: default
     STATUS: deployed
     REVISION: 1
     TEST SUITE: None
     NOTES:
-    1. Watch the axosyslog-collector-1683469360 container start.
+    1. Watch the axosyslog-1683469360 container start.
-      $ kubectl get pods --namespace=default -l app=axosyslog-collector-1683469360 -w
+      $ kubectl get pods --namespace=default -l app=axosyslog-1683469360 -w
     ```

 1. Check that the pod is running.